phucdoitoan/inter-domain_lp/README.md

+# Inter-domain Multi-relational Link Prediction
+This is the codes for the paper [Inter-domain Multi-relational Link Prediction](https://arxiv.org/abs/2106.06171), ECML-PKDD 2021

 # Requirements
 torchkge==0.16.17 \
 optuna=2.5.0

-Complete environment setting can be found in '../conda_environment.yml'
+Complete environment setting can be found in './conda_environment.yml'

 # Data